slowmonkey/slowmonkey.github.io/_posts/2020-04-14-learning-docker.md

 title: "Learning Docker - Smashtest in docker"
 categories: [learning, docker]
 tags: [learning, docker]
+excerpt: Learning how to set up docker containers using smashtest as the example application
 ---

 Learning how to create a docker container by creating a smashtest setup in docker.